VeriquitiQuo/veriquitiquo.github.io/content/_index.md

 ---
 description: Build your ideas.
-Just do the things that create values and joy.
-Always ask why.
+We're students who just do the things that create values and joy Always ask why.
 Unrelated to Queen's College authority.
 hideHeader: true
 hideFooter: true
 hideMeta: true
 ---

-Just do the things that create values and joy.
+We're students who just do the things that create values and joy.
 Always ask why.